lanl/PERCEPTIVE/README.md

 Alternatively, visit the Singularity documentation [here](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) for more information.
 Note, as of December 2024 the Singularity documentation is out of date, and provides instructions to install Singularity version 3.x.
 PERCEPTIVE requires 4.2.x or greater.

 ### Download Singularity images and OrthoDB database.
-PERCEPTIVE requires several singularity images databases.
-These are provided via gdrive in the links below.
+PERCEPTIVE requires several singularity images and a precompiled database for BRAKER3.
+These are provided via gdrive at the links below.
 On startup PERCEPTIVE will prompt the user for paths to these files.

 The BRAKER3 image can be generated following the instruction in the [BRAKER3 documentation](https://github.com/Gaius-Augustus/BRAKER), or can be downloaded from gdrive here:[braker.sif](https://drive.google.com/file/d/152hLaqatgFi6k7oyWFv47gTMb_26Sh_j/view?usp=drive_link).
-The Perceptive Singularity image can be downloaded here: [Perceptivev0.1.sif](https://drive.google.com/file/d/1-44qtlKWFssNO9utKUikWy10yjTFRH7n/view?usp=drive_link).
+The Perceptive Singularity image can be downloaded from gdrive here: [Perceptivev0.1.sif](https://drive.google.com/file/d/1-44qtlKWFssNO9utKUikWy10yjTFRH7n/view?usp=drive_link).
-The prepartitioned OrthoDB database compiled for BRAKER3 can be downloaded here: [Eukaryota.fa](https://drive.google.com/file/d/1WoalwL3oIZfgH7mYAfF0HEbwIhVvFGMM/view?usp=drive_link).
+The prepartitioned OrthoDB database compiled for BRAKER3 can be downloaded from gdrive here: [Eukaryota.fa](https://drive.google.com/file/d/1WoalwL3oIZfgH7mYAfF0HEbwIhVvFGMM/view?usp=drive_link).
 Newer [versions](https://github.com/Gaius-Augustus/BRAKER) may be available from the maintainers of BRAKER3, but support is not guaranteed.

 PERCEPTIVE also requires a license file for GeneMark, which can be found [here](https://genemark.bme.gatech.edu/license_download.cgi).
-The genemark license upon download will be in gzipped.
+Upon download the genemark license will be gzipped.
 PERCEPTIVE expect the licence to be unzipped.
 To unzip run the following:
 ```
 gzip -d [pathtoyourlicensefile]